chetanmeh/incubator-openwhisk/core/standalone/README.md

                                       configuring Prometheus to connect to
                                       existing running service instance
       --disable-color-logging         Disables colored logging
+      --enable-bootstrap              Enable bootstrap of default users and actions like those needed for Api Gateway or Playground UI.
+By default bootstrap is done by default when using Memory store or default CouchDB support.
+When using other
+                                      stores enable this flag to get bootstrap done
       --kafka-docker-port  <arg>      Kafka port for use by docker based services.
 If not specified then 9091 or some random free port (if 9091 is busy)